 5 Things About the Iconic Bimal Roy That Inspire Every Filmmaker

-On his birth anniversary, here’s a little peek into what made Bimal Roy the legendary director who still lives amongst us through his pictures.
+On his death anniversary, here’s a little peek into what made Bimal Roy the legendary director who still lives amongst us through his pictures.

 1. Worked With Leftover Reels